-C28 is a highway of central Namibia with a length of 310km, linking Windhoek to the coast.
+C28 is the name of a very scenic highway located in central Namibia, linking Windhoek to the coast.
 It’s said to be one of the less traveled roads in the world: less than 10 cars use it every day.
-The road climbs up the Bosua Pass.

-The surface of the road is gravel.
-There are some very steep sections as you drive over the mountain and as such you should not try to do it with a car that does not have decent tires and brakes.The road climbs up the Bosua Pass, at an elevation of 1,728m above the sea level.
+The road is mostly unpaved and features big dips, turns, sand pools, and sometimes smooth points.
+Parts have big potholes and deep ruts.
+There are some very steep sections as you drive over the mountain and as such you should not try to do it with a car that does not have decent tires and brakes.
+To drive the road without stopping will take most people between 5 and 6 hours.

 The road climbs up to Bosua Pass, at an elevation of 1.728m (5,669ft) above the sea level and tops out at 1.924m (6,312ft) asl.
 At Bosua Pass, the road has a 1:5 descent down to the gravel plains of the Namib and is not suitable for trailers or caravans.
 Dangerous drop offs along the way.